 Hospitality catering and bar work jobs

 These are typical student jobs and there are many available in the West Lancashire and North Merseyside areas.
 Aintree Race Course is a few minutes away from Ormskirk by train into Liverpool.
 It is a major conference and events location and has many of these types of jobs throughout the year, but especially up to Christmas, at race meetings such as the Grand National and for summer weddings an prom nights.
 We have a great relationship with Jockey Club Catering who advertise via us for these hospitality, catering and bar work roles.
-Contact the Edge Hill Works team for more details.
 This company also has vacancies at Haydock Race Course in the area between Wigan and St Helens.

-You can improve your chances of successfully applying for catering roles by gaining a Basic Food & Hygiene qualification at a local college.
-This usually takes the form of a one day course with a test at the end of the session.
-You may pay between £60 and £90 for this course.
+You can improve your chances of successfully applying for catering roles by gaining a Food Safety in Catering qualification.
 Most caterers regard this as essential, although some will train staff themselves.

 There are many Edge Hill students who work or have worked in these roles and in stewarding/kiosk jobs for the local football clubs in Liverpool, Manchester and Wigan, and also the rugby clubs in St Helens, Warrington and Wigan.
 Again contact the Edge Hill Works team for more details.